On this page, you can learn how to use

 data prop also includes a field called

-data.currentUser sub-prop will change as what the client knows about the current user changes over time.
+data.currentUser prop will change as what the client knows about the current user changes over time.
 That information is stored in Apollo Client’s global cache, so if some other query fetches new information about the current user, this component will update to remain consistent.
-You can read more about techniques to bring the cache up to date with the server in the article on the subject.
+You can read more about techniques to bring the cache up to date with the server in the article about cache updates.

 The structure of the